2016 U-23 Baseball World Cup: Super Round

 In the Super Round, each the three teams that advanced from Group A play one game against each of the three teams that advanced from Group B.

 At the end of this round, four teams will qualify for the finals, based on the results of five total games: the two First Round games between the three qualified teams, plus the three games of the Super Round.

-The first and second place teams will play in the Gold Medal Game, the third and fourth place teams will played in the Bronze Medal Game.
+The first and second place teams will play in the Gold Medal Game, the third and fourth place teams will play in the Bronze Medal Game.